Julián Romero

+Biography

 Romero was born in Huélamo, Province of Cuenca (Spain).
 Nothing more is known about his youth.
 He entered the Spanish army at the age of 16, and was stationed in Flanders.
-By 1547 he commanded a Spanish army unit as sergeant or captain at the Battle of Pinkie, as ally of the English in their war with Scotland known as the Rough Wooing.
-King Henry VIII of England was so impressed by his performance, that he made him a banneret.
+By 1547 he was part of Pedro de Gamboa's Spanish mercenary force commanding a unit as sergeant or captain at the Battle of Pinkie, as ally of the English in their war with Scotland known as the Rough Wooing.
+King Henry VIII of England was so impressed by his performance, that he made him a banneret, with a yearly pension of £150.
 Romero's unit was captured during the siege of Haddington at Coldingham in the spring of 1549.
 He was released and stationed at Cheswick in Northumberland in May 1549.

+On July 15, during the signing of peace between Henry VIII and Francis I of France in the Palace of Fontainebleau, Romero represented Henry VIII in a duel against Cristóbal de Mora, a soldier from his unit who had defected to Francis I. During the three-hour duel, Romero lost his sword and lance and had his horse killed under him, but he managed to force Moura to dismount and wrestled him to the ground, where he subdued him with his dagger.
+He received gifts from both kings for his victory.

 Romero fought in the Italian War of 1551–1559, where he distinguished himself in the Battle of St. Quentin (1557), for which he was made a Knight in the Order of Santiago.

 In 1565 he was stationed in Sicily, but the following year, the Duke of Alba made him Maestre de campo, and he accompanied the Duke to the Low Countries to crush the Dutch Revolt.
 In 1568 he commanded the guard at the execution of Counts Egmont and Horn.

 Romero fought in the Siege of Mons (1572), where he nearly succeeded in killing William the Silent in a daring raid against the Dutch camp.
 He was also present at the Massacre of Naarden and the Siege of Haarlem, where he lost an eye.
 In 1574, he failed to relieve Middelburg after losing the Battle of Reimerswaal, and in 1576 he was present at the Sack of Antwerp.

 By the Edict of 1577, most Spanish troops were withdrawn from the Low Countries and Romero was stationed in Cremona.
 He died of a stroke in Felizzano near Alessandria while he was in charge of transferring Spanish troops back to the territories of the Spanish crown.
 He was buried in Alessandria in the church of San Giacomo della Vittoria.